History of Manchester City F.C.: 2001–present

 After relegation, the club underwent off-the-field upheaval, with new chairman David Bernstein introducing greater fiscal discipline.
 City were promoted at the first attempt, achieved in dramatic fashion in a play-off against Gillingham.
 A second successive promotion saw City return to the top division, but this proved to have been a step too far for the recovering club, and in 2001 City were relegated once more.
 Kevin Keegan arrived as the new manager in the close season, bringing an immediate return to the top division as the club won the 2001–02 Division One championship, breaking club records for the number of points gained and goals scored in a season in the process.
 The 2002–03 season was the last at Maine Road, and included a 3–1 derby victory over rivals Manchester United, ending a run of 13 years without a derby win.
 City also qualified for European competition for the first time in 25 years.
 In the 2003 close season the club moved to the new City of Manchester Stadium.
 The first four seasons at the stadium all resulted in mid-table finishes.
 Former England manager Sven-Göran Eriksson became the club's first manager from overseas when appointed in 2007.
 After a bright start performances faded in the second half of the season, and Eriksson was sacked in June 2008.
 Eriksson was replaced by Mark Hughes two days later on 4 June 2008.

 By 2008, the club was in a financially precarious position.
-Thaksin Shinawatra had taken control of the club a year before, but his political travails saw his assets frozen.
+Former Thai prime minister Thaksin Shinawatra had taken control of the club a year before, but his political travails saw his assets frozen.
 Then, in August 2008, the club was purchased by the Abu Dhabi United Group.
 The takeover was immediately followed by a flurry of bids for high-profile players; the club broke the British transfer record by signing Brazilian international Robinho from Real Madrid for £32.5 million.
 Performances were not a huge improvement on the previous season despite the influx of money however, with the team finishing tenth, although they did well to reach the quarter-finals of the UEFA Cup.
 During the summer of 2009, the club took transfer spending to an unprecedented level, with an outlay of over £100 million on players Gareth Barry, Roque Santa Cruz, Kolo Touré, Emmanuel Adebayor, Carlos Tevez and Joleon Lescott.
 In December 2009, Mark Hughes—who had been hired shortly before the change in ownership but was originally retained by the new board—was replaced as manager by Roberto Mancini.
 City finished the season in fifth position in the Premier League, narrowly missing out on a place in the Champions League, and competed in the UEFA Europa League in season 2010–11.

 Manchester City supporters invade the pitch following their 2011–12 Premier League title victory.